selfishtom/selfishtom/README.md

 - 👀 I’m interested in code, book and laugh.
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on bodogift.com
-- 📫 How to reach me @imtoomoor at instagram.
+- 📫 How to reach me @mrfishim at all the social media.

 <!---
 selfishtom/selfishtom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.